pedelman/dotfiles/README.md

 # dotfiles
 This project is designed to be run using GNU Stow.
-You can also manage the synlinks yourself or copy the files manually.
+You can also manage the symlinks yourself or copy the files manually.

 - Install Stow (`brew install stow`)